 Main Street, note the third house on the east side.
 It was originally built as a Methodist Episcopal Church on Bascom St. and was moved to its present location in 1878.
 It became the Free Methodist Church and was closed as a church in 1976 when a new Free Methodist Church was built on Reach Road.
 Notice that the house still retains the look of a church.

-Note that the route through the park is closed four times a year for major events (Fall Fair, Highland Games, etc.).
+Note: the route through the park is closed four times a year for major events (Fall Fair, Highland Games, etc.).

 Historic Trail